Articles on Talmidaism Theology

 - or if he finds something indecent or displeasing about her (Deut 24:1)

-- a man cannot remarry a woman he divorced if she has since remarried and divorced (Deut 24:4)
+- a man cannot remarry a woman he previously divorced, if she has since remarried and divorced (Deut 24:4)

-- he cannot divorce her if he has falsely accused her of sex with another man between betrothal and marriage (Deut 22:13-20)
+- he cannot divorce her if he has falsely accused her of sexual relations with another man between betrothal and marriage (Deut 22:13-20)

 - he cannot divorce her if he raped her prior to marriage (Deut 22:28-29)

 As you can see, the laws are very sparse.
-Most of the corpus of current laws comes from the Oral Law.
+Most of the corpus of current laws in the mainstream Jewish community therefore comes from the Oral Law.

-From the laws contained in Torah on divorce, and because it is the man who initiates marriage – the woman supposedly being the man’s property – the rabbis have construed that only a man can initiate a divorce.
-The examples given are indeed all initiated by men, but one can argue that it doesn’t say anywhere that a woman CANNOT initiate a divorce.
-In fact Josephus quotes instances where Jewish women, after Roman example, have initiated a divorce, but it never formed a precedent in Jewish law.
+From the laws contained in Torah alone on divorce, and because it is the man who initiates marriage – the woman supposedly being the man’s property – the rabbis have construed that only a man can initiate a divorce.
+The examples given are indeed all initiated by men, but one can conversely argue that it doesn’t say anywhere that a woman CANNOT initiate a divorce.
+In fact, Josephus quotes instances where Jewish women, after Roman example, have initiated a divorce, but it never formed a precedent in rabbinic law.

-In addition, the woman actually does have recourse to legal protection, although it has not been used much in rabbinical circles.
-The wife can ensure that there is adequate provision made for her in the terms of her shidduq (betrothal agreement) with her husband – almost like a pre-nuptial agreement.
-She can insert claims for alimony in the case of divorce; she can even insert a clause that he cannot divorce without her consent.
+In addition, the woman actually does have recourse to legal protection, although it has not been used much in rabbinic circles.
+The wife can ensure that there is adequate provision made for her in case of divorce in the terms of her shidduq (betrothal agreement) with her husband – almost like a pre-nuptial agreement.
+She can a requirement that a Sanhedrin sign the gett (bill of divorce) in the case of her husband refusing; she can insert claims for alimony in the case of divorce; she can even insert a clause that he cannot divorce her without her consent.
 If a dowry (mohar) was paid, then she can stipulate that this be returned to her in full in the event of divorce.
 These can all be reinforced in the terms of the ketubbah (marriage document).
-And although it is the man who gives the instruction to write the gett (certificate of divorce), the woman can petition a Sanhedrin for him to give her a gett if there is just cause; since a modern Jewish court can force a divorce in certain circumstances, there is no reason why they should not be able to force one in favour of the woman, for example, in the case of the regular unfaithfulness of the man.
+And although it is the man who gives the instruction to write the gett , the woman can petition a Sanhedrin for him to give her a gett if there is just cause; since a modern Jewish court can force a divorce in certain circumstances, there is no reason why they should not be able to force one in favour of the woman, for example, in the case of the regular unfaithfulness of the man.

 A critical problem in modern Israel is that, if a husband goes off to war, and he dies, and his body is never found, then his wife cannot be declared a widow and as a consequence can never remarry.
-These women are called agunah (Hebrew for ‘anchored’, plural agunot).
-A solution to this would again be to resort to the shidduq and the ketubbah – by inserting a clause in both saying that, should the husband go missing, and be presumed dead, then after a reasonable period of time – explicitly stated in the documents – the wife is divorced.
+Such a woman is called an agunah (Hebrew for ‘anchored’, plural agunot).
+A solution to this would again be to resort to the shidduq and the ketubbah – by inserting a clause in both saying that, should the husband go missing, and be legally presumed dead, then after a reasonable period of time – explicitly stated in the documents – the wife is divorced.
 This would be done by the husband agreeing to prepare a gett (certificate of divorce) before he leaves, to be delivered in case of his disappearance.